-Lord Seymour.-Do you not think the more frequent communication rail-roads afford to the public, in many instances, will lead to a probable increase of the fraudulent transmission of correspondence?-So much have we been of that opinion that on the grand junction rail-road being opened between Birmingham, Liverpool and Manchester, we established four communications a day; and the Postmaster-general has decided to give that number of communications on the different rail-roads as they open, provided that that number of dispatches and receipts should be found serviceable; on the principle, that if we do not give facilities for the transmission of correspondence, the smuggler will beat us out of the market, and we should get no revenue at all.
+opened between Birmingham, Liverpool, and Manchester, we established four communications a day; and the post-master-general has decided to give that number of communications on the different rail-roads as they open, provided that that number of despatches and receipts should be found serviceable; on the principle, that if we do not give facilities for the transmission of correspondence, the smuggler will beat us out of the market, and we should get no revenue at all.

-Do you not think that while you afford these additional facilities for the transmission of correspondence, it will be beneficial to the revenue, for the same reason, to reduce the postage on those lines?-I have always said that the present rate of postage is a great deal too high, and I think the establishment of rail-roads is a very great additional argument for reduction, as giving very great increased facilities for smuggling correspondence.
+"Do you not think that while you afford these additional facilities for the transmission of correspondence, it will be beneficial to the revenue, for the same reason, to reduce the postage on those lines?-I have always said that the present rate of postage is a great deal too high, and I think the establishment of rail-roads is a very great additional argument for reduction, as giving very great increased facilities for smuggling correspondence."

 It will be seen, therefore, that if it be a convenience to shut up letters for a large portion of every twenty-four hours, it is neither the public nor the merchants' convenience that has been studied.
 Four deliveries a day have been established for the sake of the revenue, and not for the sake of commerce, and that number is to be established, as rail-roads open, if they shall be found serviceable-that is, to the revenue.
 This has been and is the case between Liverpool and Manchester, and is to be the case as to other lines of railway.
-The lecturer who should attempt to persuade the merchants and manufacturers of the north to shut up the railways and discontinue steam packets, would not find an audience exceeding in number, the doorkeeper and the porter, unless a few should attend curious to see how a man looked when out of his wits.
+The lecturer who should attempt to persuade the merchants and manufacturers of the north to shut up the railways and discontinue steam packets, would not find an audience exceeding in number the door-keeper and the porter, unless a few should attend curious to see how a man looked when out of his wits.

-The admission of Colonel Maberly that the present rates of postage are a great deal too high, and that rail-roads are a great additional inducement for reduction, will not be forgotten; but I point attention here to the fact, that it is not, because it is desirable, in a mercantile view, or beneficial to the public, but because high rates give increased facilities for smuggling correspondence that reduction is thought desirable: So true is it that the smuggler has been the great reformer in all fiscal matters.
-It must be painful to the economist and statesman, and to the moralist, to contemplate this as the result of the practical knowledge of our fiscal officials; but that this is the motive to action with them has long been known to those whose attention has been drawn to this subject, and whose knowledge has been made perfect through suffering.
-It was recently manifested in the silk trade, in which the prohibitory laws and heavy duties had systematised smuggling: the smuggler forced the attention of the laggard officials; and those who broke the law compelled the government to yield that which they could not be persuaded to grant by those who obeyed it-the smugglers in that trade taught the government that their fiscal laws and heavy duties were just worth an insurance of ten per cent. and no more.
-The smuggler-though the proximate is not the primary cause of injury to the honest merchant or trader; but unwise laws, and ignorant or obstinate statesmen-the smuggler is, and has been the great teacher of our financiers.
+The admission of Colonel Maberly that the present rates of postage are a great deal too high, and that rail-roads are a great additional inducement for reduction, will not be forgotten; but attention is here pointed to the fact, that it is not because it is desirable, in a mercantile view, or beneficial to the public, but because high rates give increased facilities for smuggling correspondence, that reduction is thought desirable.
+So true it is that the smuggler has been the great reformer in all fiscal matters.
+It must be painful to the economist and statesman, and to the moralist, to contemplate this as the result of the practical knowledge of our fiscal officials; but that this is the motive to action with them has long been known to those whose attention has been drawn to this subject, and whose knowledge has Increased deliveres. been made perfect through suffering.
+It was recently manifested in the silk trade, in which the prohibitory laws smuggling. and heavy duties had systematized smuggling: the smuggler forced the attention of the laggard officials; and those who broke the law compelled the government to yield that which they could not be persuaded to grant by those who obeyed it-the smugglers in that trade taught the government that their fiscal laws and heavy duties were just worth an insurance of ten per cent. and no more.
+The smugglerthough the proximate is not the primary cause of injury to the honest merchant or trader; but unwise laws, and ignorant or obstinate statesmen-the smuggler is, and has been, the great teacher of our financiers.
 He is, at the same time, the creature and teacher of foolish statesmen.